nz-social-investment-agency/sia_analytical_processes/output/git_version_control.md

 2. Click on the `Settings` tab.
 3. Scroll down to `Danger Zone`.
 4. Click on "make this repository public".
-5. Type the repository name in the box and click the button below
+5. Type the repository name in the box and click the button below.

 ## The more challenging tasks

-### Dealing with repositry dependencies (submodules)
+### Dealing with repository dependencies (submodules)
+Submodules are a way of incorporating code from another repository.
+They are very handy because as the external repository gets updated you can also update the code in your submodule.
+It saves having to create multiple copies of code that all require manual updating.

 ```r
 # make sure you are in your working directory